 The South Glasgow Biochemistry Service comprises a main Clinical Biochemistry Laboratory at the Queen Elizabeth University Hospital (located in the new laboratory building) along with a satellite blood science laboratory at the Victoria ACH.
 Specialist Metabolic work and Toxicology Services for GG&C have centralised to the new QEUH Laboratory Building.

 We are committed to providing a quality service to users.
 We welcome feedback and survey users on an annual basis to assess satisfaction with the service and highlight possible areas for improvement.
-Our most recent User Survey can be viewed here.
 For feedback on our service, please contact our Quality Manager.

 The Main laboratory contact number is : 0141 354 9060 (89060 for use within the hospital).
 An auto-attendant system is in operation to route your call more effectively.
-You will be able to choose from a number of options:
+As of Monday 1st October, the answer service for Biochemistry has changed.
+The number of options available for this number has been reduced from 5 to 4.
+Please listen carefully to the new message which will direct you as follow:

-4) Interpretation of results, clinical advice and emergency requests for adult patients
+4) For interpretation of results, clinical advice and emergency requests, press 4

 Our address is :